realestateshark/nvim-config/README.md

 # Neovim Config
 This is my personal Neovim config for web development.\
-The goal is to keep this config clean and easy.
+The goal is to be able to concentrate on the essentials of writing code without having to much information around you.

 Credit goes to [neovim from scrach](https://www.youtube.com/watch?v=ctH-a-1eUME&list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ) series.